jgquinto/bootcampbatch12/README.md

 # bootcampbatch12
-Created a repository in Linux Terminal.
+Created a repository for Linux Terminal.